 Second, although there appears to be little dispute that Salvadoran forces fired on fleeing civilians, US officials seem remarkably complacent about this fact—strikingly so, given that aid to El Salvador had been suspended just months before on human rights grounds.
 One explanation for this could be the assumption that because these civilians hailed from areas known to support the guerrillas, they constituted a legitimate military target, although such practices are explicitly prohibited under international humanitarian law.
 For example, C05655047 notes that the “incident appears to reflect recent GOES operations to clear guerrilla strongholds in neighboring Chalatenango and Cabañas departments.
 There appears no doubt operations were carried out right up to, and possibly beyond, Honduran border.
 [Text redacted] response by coordinating committee, which is guerrilla-controlled propaganda arm, suggests fair degree of success by GOES military.”
 In response to reports of atrocities, the use of the term “success” and apparent unconcern for civilian lives is noteworthy.

 Relatedly, the documents include strenuous objections to the use of the word “massacre” to describe these events (and the preceding massacre at the Sumpúl River in May 1980).
 Even as the deaths are not disputed, attempts to describe them in such terms are dismissed as guerrilla propaganda.
-C05655046 a March 27 cable from the US Embassy in San Salvador titled “Alleged Refugee Massacre” reported the response of Salvadoran military officials to Dressler’s article, including the allegation that “many foreign journalists deceive their readers, radio listeners and televizion [sic] watchers in order to justify their remaining in El Salvador.”
+A March 27 cable from the US Embassy in San Salvador titled “Alleged Refugee Massacre” reported the response of Salvadoran military officials to Dressler’s article, including the allegation that “many foreign journalists deceive their readers, radio listeners and televizion [sic] watchers in order to justify their remaining in El Salvador.”
 The same document references comments by an American member of the OAS observer team whose inquiries about the massacre on a later visit to the refugee camp “failed to produce any remarks concerning a dramatic ‘massacre.'”
 The author’s final observations on this matter remain classified; even 35 years after the events in question, the US State Department claims full declassification of this cable would compromise US intelligence.

 Lastly, these documents further confirm a trend noted in other documents about wartime atrocities previously released to the UWCHR: at a time when Salvadoran media was entirely state-controlled, US diplomatic officials made considerable effort to manipulate the reporting of foreign journalists—the only independent accounts of the war.
 As noted above, interim Ambassador Chapin refers to inquiries made by US officials visiting the refugee camp; yet this effort seems extraordinarily ineffective when contrasted with the considerable information about the incident successfully gathered by reporters and human rights organizations.
 Not only is such information documented in the US press accounts cited above, but in the comments of European journalists at a Ambassador Hinton’s first press conference on June 1, transcribed in C05655050 After several reporters’ questions revealing detailed knowledge of the March massacre at the Río Lempa, Hinton warns the press corps that “I suspect that you, ladies and gentlemen, exaggerate the down side.
 I’m not saying there isn’t a down side… but I suspect maybe it is a little exaggerated.
 You can ask your own consciences how you write your stories.”